- 4 min read

 What does the free to total PSA test measure?

-The free to total PSA test measures the difference between free and total PSA levels.
+The free to total PSA test is a comparison between the free and bound PSA levels.

 The free to total PSA test measures:

-The difference between the free and total PSA is then calculated as a ratio (free PSA/total PSA).
+The comparison between the free and total PSA is then calculated as a ratio — free PSA/total PSA.

 What does free and bound PSA mean?